 Are there plans to change Wyoming’s minimum wage beyond 2023?

-There are no current plans for a Wyoming minimum wage increase beyond 2020.
-But since bills have been proposed in the legislature in the past, there’s a chance that new ones could come up this legislative session.
+There are no current plans for a Wyoming minimum wage increase beyond 2023.
+But since bills continue to be proposed in the legislature, there’s a chance that new ones could come up this legislative session.

 How should small business owners prepare for changes to Wyoming’s minimum wage?

 Even though there are no official plans for a Wyoming minimum wage increase, it’s good to financially prepare your business for any future increase.
 Talk to an accountant to ensure you’re paying your workers the correct minimum wage, state or federal.

 Here are a few things you can do to be ready for a potential increase: